CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Approach

-\textbf{Text-based Attribute Prediction} aims to predict the attributes of a video solely based on a corresponding ground-truth (GT) caption that contains limited observable attributes.
+\textbf{Text-based Concept Detection} aims to predict the concepts of a video solely based on a corresponding ground-truth (GT) caption that contains limited observable concepts.
 Formally, given a GT caption $Y$ of length $T$, we first obtain its embedding representation $\mathbf{E} \in \mathbb{R}^{d_h\times T}$: